-Mr. Karp has co-authored the ABA Tort and Insurance Practice Section’s Survey on Animal Tort and Insurance Law for six consecutive years, published three articles in Thomson West’sCauses of Action series pertaining to injuries to animals by animals, intentional injuries to animals by humans, and Section 1983 claims involving injury to an animal; two annotations inAmerican Legal Reports pertaining to preconviction and postconviction forfeiture of animals and private prosecution of crimes; one article in the legal encyclopedia American Jurisprudence Trials pertaining to veterinary malpractice litigation; co-authored one article in the legal encyclopedia American Jurisprudence Proof of Facts related to defending dangerous dog classifications; and is scheduled to complete an annotations on custodial disputes pertaining to animals in Am.Jur.
+Mr. Karp has co-authored the ABA Tort and Insurance Practice Section’s Survey on Animal Tort and Insurance Law for seven consecutive years, published three articles in Thomson West’sCauses of Action series pertaining to injuries to animals by animals, intentional injuries to animals by humans, and Section 1983 claims involving injury to an animal; two annotations inAmerican Legal Reports pertaining to preconviction and postconviction forfeiture of animals and private prosecution of crimes; one article in the legal encyclopedia American Jurisprudence Trials pertaining to veterinary malpractice litigation; co-authored one article in the legal encyclopedia American Jurisprudence Proof of Facts related to defending dangerous dog classifications; and is scheduled to complete an annotations on custodial disputes pertaining to animals in Am.Jur.
 Proof of Facts and one on use of force against animals (as well as animals used as force) in Am.Jur.
 Trials.
 Lastly, LexisNexis has contracted with Mr. Karp to produce the book Understanding Animal Law, as part of its Understanding series.

 He has chaired several animal law continuing legal education (“CLE”) conferences hosted by the WSBA, spoken at over fifty CLEs around the nation, all on the subject of animal law, including in New Mexico, Georgia, Louisiana, Michigan, Connecticut, Massachusetts, and Florida.